Muhangi2/PegFlow-mobile-app/backend/README.md

 ## 🔗 Smart Contract Integration

-The backend integrates with the StablePay Soroban smart contract:
+The backend integrates with the Payvia Soroban smart contract:

 ### Contract Functions
 - `register_user`: Register new users